oldwomanjosiah/comfy/README.md

 > windows
 echo windows system!
 > always
-echo this always executes!
+echo this always runs!
 @ sleep 2000
 echo you waited 2000 ms!
 ```
-As you are thinking, the above code only executes the commands, that should be executed, depending on the environment in which the script is executed.
-Also, keep in mind that everything after *always* clause will execute on any operating system. *comfy* automatically detects the system, and, being programmed in Rust, allows the specification of the following systems:
+As you are thinking, the above code only runs the commands, that should be runned, depending on the environment in which the script is runned.
+Also, keep in mind that everything after *always* clause will run on any operating system. *comfy* automatically detects the system, and, being programmed in Rust, allows the specification of the following systems:
 - linux
 - macos
 - freebsd